Estonia

 • Lowest public debt ratio of the EU

-• Diversified energy sources, half of them domestic thanks to oil shales
+• Diversified energy sources (growing share of renewable energy), half of which is domestic thanks to oil shale

-• Close commercial, financial and cultural links with its Baltic neighbors, Scandinavia, and Finland
+• Strong commercial, financial, and cultural ties with Baltic neighbours, Scandinavia and Finland

-• Development of high value-added (ICT) and traditional (transport, furniture) sectors
+• Development of high value-added sectors (ICT) and traditional industries (transport, furniture)

 弱み

-• Small, open economy sensitive to external shocks
+• Small, open economy particularly vulnerable to external shocks

-• Strong fallout from the war in Ukraine: Russia was a major trading partner
+• Significant impact from the war in Ukraine: Russia was one of its main trading partners

 • Lack of overland connections with the rest of the EU

-• Income inequalities and persistent poverty, especially in the predominantly Russian-speaking eastern regions
+• Persistent inequalities and poverty, especially in the predominantly Russian-speaking eastern regions

 貿易取引